 Note: AS 3498 requires that a water heater provides the means to inhibit the growth of Legionella bacteria in potable water.
-This water heater can satisfy this AS 3498 requirement provided, where an in-series booster water heater is not installed, the electric booster is energised for a sufficient period each day and the electric booster thermostat setting is 60°C or higher.
+This water heater can satisfy this AS 3498 requirement provided, where an in-series booster water heater is not installed, the electric booster is energised for a sufficient period each day and the electric booster thermostat setting is at least 60°C.